-In 2005/06 the Board of Governors undertook its second review of the effectiveness of governance arrangements, as recommended in the guidance published by the Committee of University Chairmen (CUC).
-The review encompassed reviews of: the Board of Governors; the Academic Board, which was conducted as a separate exercise; and, the relationship between them.
-The main outcomes of the review including a revised committee structure and other areas for development were introduced during the following year.
-A progress review of the revised arrangements was conducted in late spring 2007, and further adjustments introduced during 2007/08.
+In 2005/06, the Board of Governors undertook its second review of the effectiveness of governance arrangements, as recommended in the guidance published by the Committee of University Chairmen (CUC).
+The review encompassed reviews of: the Board of Governors; the Academic Board and the relationship between them.

 Within their review, the Board of Governors considered its current operation against the main points of the CUC's Governance Code of Practice.
-The Board agreed to bring its practice generally into line with the Code and appropriate steps are being taken.
+The Board agreed to bring its practice generally into line with the Code and appropriate steps have been taken.